imcity-dev/docs-im-city/pages/2023-approach.md

 In the spring of 2022 we launched a set of Soonaverse.com collections in the form of _"pre-sale certificates"_ for _"virtual citizens"_ and _"virtual land"_.

-At the end of this year, on 30th of December, the Soonaverse collections will be minted to the Shimmer Network and all unsold items will be burnt.
+At the end of 2022, on 30th of December, the Soonaverse collections will be minted to the Shimmer Network and all unsold items will be burnt.

 Also, we will change the name of the elements in order to use a more adapted terminology.

 #### Intelligent Agents

 The "virtual citizens" will be renamed to "Intelligent Agents"
 More details of the elements usage will be presented on the element page at [CityOS Elements](https://cityos.dev/elements/city-spaces/){:target=_blank} page.

 #### City Space

 The "virtual land" will be renamed to "City Space"
 More details of the elements usage will be presented on the element page at [CityOS Elements](https://cityos.dev/elements/intelligent-agents/){:target=_blank} page.

 &nbsp;